TL;DR

 - Ergonomics: If you work from a desk, invest in a proper chair, monitor stand, and keyboard.
 Repetitive strain injury (RSI) or chronic back pain can be debilitating.
 Take regular breaks to stand and stretch.

 - Nutrition: It's easy to fall into bad habits when your kitchen is your canteen.
-Plan your meals to ensure you're getting the right fuel.
+Plan your meals to help reduce the risk that you're getting the right fuel.
 As a WeCovr client, you get complimentary access to CalorieHero, our AI-powered calorie and nutrition tracking app, to help you stay on track.

 - Mental Boundaries: The lines between work and life blur when you're your own boss.
 Set clear start and end times for your workday.
 Schedule "downtime" in your calendar as you would a client meeting.
 Turn off notifications in the evening.